cguttweb/nuxt-portfolio-blog/content/posts/javascript-promises.md

 ### Resolved Promises

-Once a Promise is resolved
+Once a Promise is resolved you'll want to do something with the response you get back this is where then `then` method is used.
+This will execute **as soon as** the Promise is resolved

 ### Rejected Promises